sourjyendu-barik/books.com/README.md

 # Book.com

-A full-stack e-commerce app where you can browse(cart management,wishlist management), search, order, and view detailed information abot books.
+A full-stack e-commerce app where you can browse(cart management, wishlist management), search, order, and view detailed information about books.
 Built with a React frontend, Express/Node backend, MongoDB database.

 ---